 What's Not Included

-- Local Transport to and from the project (Approx. R30 per day)
+- Local transport to and from the project (approx. 30ZAR per person per day)

 More Whats Included

 How would you rate your overall experience?

 Please rate the service received from our team before departure

 Please rate the service provided by the team in country

 How do you rate your arrival overseas and orientation (if applicable)?